addriv/Hakuna/fullstack.wiki/MVP-List.md

-**{appNamePlaceholder}** is an Asana clone, a team productivity tool designed to help manage projects and tasks within organizations.
+**Hakuna** is an Asana clone, a team productivity tool designed to help manage projects and tasks within organizations.

 **1. New account creation, login, demo login**